A conversation about indie music PRODUCTION, PROTECTION, PUBLISHING, PROMOTION and more from 2020…

 A meeting where no one would admit the wrong decision was made or the organization is on the wrong path?

-Please pray that God leads our national leaders and local leaders.
+Please pray that God leads our leaders.

 1 Timothy 2:1-2 (NKJV)